Mexico City is an enormous metropolis and navigating it on your own can seem overwhelming, especially on your first trip to the city.

-I’ve been living in and writing about Mexico City for almost four years now.
+I’ve been living in Mexico City and writing about it for more than 5 years.

 The history of this city and of course, the food on offer at every turn, have become an enormous passion of mine.
 Most of what I know about this city is thanks to the incredible tour guides that I’ve met along the way.